The Anatomy of an Agent-Ready Spec

 "Must not break existing navigation links.",

-"Button style must match existing 'Get Started' button."
+"Button style must match existing 'Get Started' button.",

 ]